Noveboi/TravelPlanner/README.md

 ## Tools

-External APIs and tools are used to gather up-to-date and relevant data and information for the constructinon of the itinerary
+External APIs and tools are used to gather up-to-date and relevant data and information for the construction of the itinerary